Writer Profile

 Shota Ichihashi

-After obtaining my Ph.D. in economics in the United States in 2018, I am now researching microeconomics and game theory at Queen's University in Canada.
-In my research life, there are many opportunities to answer questions, such as during lectures and paper presentations.
-I have always been bad at both asking and being asked questions, and until recently, I used to pray that no questions would come during my presentations.
-However, I feel like I have finally grasped the knack for answering questions recently, so I would like to share it with everyone.
+After obtaining my Ph.D. in Economics in the United States in 2018, I am now researching microeconomics and game theory at Queen's University in Canada.
+In my research life, I have many opportunities to answer questions, such as during lectures and paper presentations.
+I have always been poor at both asking and answering questions, and until recently, I used to pray that no questions would come up during my presentations.
+However, I feel I have finally grasped the knack for answering questions, so I would like to share it with everyone.

-The first is not to interrupt until the questioner has finished speaking.
-It is the worst to guess the content and answer in the middle of a question.
-Even if you have a perfectly prepared answer, hold back until the other person finishes speaking.
-I sometimes feel the temptation to give the answer I have prepared, but I bite my lip and try not to interrupt.
+The first point is not to interrupt until the questioner has finished speaking.
+It is the worst possible move to guess the content and answer while they are still in the middle of their question.
+Even if you have a perfectly prepared answer, you must hold back until the other person has finished.
+I sometimes feel the temptation to blurt out a prepared answer, but I bite my lip and make sure not to interrupt.

-The second is the courage to ask back if you don't understand.
-This always happens in English.
-Even at a conference I recently attended, a star researcher asked "say that again?" three times.
-If you ask back, the other person might say, "I guess what I’m asking is…" and paraphrase the question in an easy-to-understand way.
-Also, no one takes offense at the fact that you are trying to understand the question.
+The second point is the courage to ask back if you don't understand.
+This inevitably happens in English.
+Even at a conference I attended recently, a star researcher asked back "say that again?" three times.
+If you ask back, the other person might rephrase the question more clearly, saying something like "I guess what I’m asking is..."
+Furthermore, no one takes offense at the fact that you are trying to understand their question.

-When I presented a paper the other day, I asked back until I felt I completely understood to avoid jumping to conclusions, and after answering, I asked the questioner, "Does this answer your question?" to make sure.
-The answer I got back was "No."
+The other day, when I presented a paper, I asked back until I felt I completely understood to avoid jumping to conclusions.
+After answering, I followed up by asking the questioner, "Does this answer your question?"
+The answer that came back was "No."